The Works (Jon Stevens album)

 The Works is an acoustic studio album by Australian singer-songwriter, Jon Stevens.
 It was released on the Liberation Blue label in November 2005 and features Stevens performing well known Noiseworks songs as well as tracks from his previous studio album Ain't No Life for the Faint Hearted and a cover of John Lennon's "Jealous Guy".
+The album peaked at number 132 on the ARIA Charts in March 2006.